JanWilczek/wolf-sound-blog/_posts/podcast/2025-02-20-orchisama-das.md

 - About her internships at Tesla and Meta Reality Labs, as well as tips and advice on how to get internships as a researcher.
 - A big picture technical overview of artificial reverberation, virtual room acoustics, and immersive audio.
 - Resources for learning about these topics, including books, papers, and tools.
-- Tips and advice for a good research carrer.
+- Tips and advice for a good research career.
 - Her thoughts on the gender imbalance in audio research and ways to address it.

 This episode was recorded on November 21, 2024.